 children under 18 will be looked after, emotionally and financially

 family disputes over your estate will be avoided

 the people you trust to sort out your affairs after your death are able to do so

 that your money and possessions will benefit the people you want, even when there are complicated situations such as poor health, divorce and financial problems.

-Net Lawman provides both templates that you can download and edit on your computer, and an online service where a legal expert will write your will for you based on instructions you give in an easy to answer, online questionnaire.
+Net Lawman provides both templates that you can download and edit on your computer, and a quick online service where you tell us your wishes using in our questionnaire, and our software writes your will immediately for you.

 What our wills cover